Define Surety Bond

 Since all major construction projects rely on a general contractor to hire and manage a whole set of subcontractors with particular professional specialties, it becomes of critical importance that there are some guarantees of project completion and task completion for all contractors and subcontractors involved.
 Without these kinds of assurances, the whole construction project model would quickly break down, and it would be hard to rely on any work being done on time, in compliance with the regulations, and in accordance with standards of quality workmanship.

 Another major user of sureties are governmental agencies, and this is true from the smallest levels of government, all the way up to the federal government itself.
 Since all these agencies are responsible to their constituents for work being done according to what was agreed to, there must be some mechanism which motivates hired contractors to complete work as specified.
-Without this kind of insurance in place, taxpayers’ money might be frittered away on projects that had little chance of being completed as scheduled.
+Without this type of insurance in place, taxpayers’ money might be frittered away on projects that had little chance of being completed as scheduled.
 We also specialize in lottery bonds USA, so check out our dedicated page.